esamattis/blog/source/_posts/2012-05-29-rendering-javascript-templates-without-rendering.markdown

 transformations to DOM as you would do with regular templating languages like collection rendering, but without actually rendering any strings to DOM elements or cluttering them with some micro programming language.
-Transparency templates are just HTML and nothing more.
+Transparency templates are just DOM elements filled with data and nothing more.
 The logic stays in the Javascript code.

 ## Using with Backbone.js